Frequently Asked Questions

 What are the eligibility requirements for application?

 Organizations may operate anywhere in the world addressing globally relevant social and economic issues.
-See the Eligibility and Evaluation Criteria on the Prize Overview page for more information about specific requirements.
+See the Eligibility Criteria here for more information about specific requirements.

 Does my organization have to be a nonprofit or non-governmental organization to apply?